Corruption in Papua New Guinea: Anti-corruption strategy of O'Neill administration

-In 2012 the Public Service Minister Bart Philemon estimated that PGK1 billion [US$467 million] of public funds is lost every year due to corruption.
+In 2012 Public Service Minister Bart Philemon estimated that PGK1 billion [US$467 million] of public funds is lost every year due to corruption.
 Prime Minister Peter O'Neill said that PNG could no longer afford to pay for the cost of corruption.

-Upon his appointment as Prime Minister in August 2011 Peter O'Neill launched a much publicised anti-corruption drive.
+Upon his appointment as prime minister in August 2011 Peter O'Neill launched a much publicised anti-corruption drive.
 As part of this, he announced the future formation of an Independent Commission Against Corruption (ICAC) and the formation of an elite anti-corruption investigative team, called Task Force Sweep, which took over the functions and capacity of NACA, and allotted significantly greater financial resources.
 When Task Force Sweep found there was evidence supporting allegations of corrupt behavior by Mr O'Neill, Mr O'Neill ordered the team shut down.

 National Anti-Corruption Strategy (NACSTF)

-Following his re-appointment as Prime Minister in the 2012 General Elections, O’Neill announced the formation of another anti-corruption agency, the National Anti-Corruption Strategy Task Force (NACSTF).
+Following his reappointment as prime minister in the 2012 general elections, O’Neill announced the formation of another anti-corruption agency, the National Anti-Corruption Strategy Task Force (NACSTF).
 According to an announcement made in August 2012, the primary role of the NACSTF is to implement the National Anti-Corruption Strategy 2010 -2030, which had been ratified by the UNAC in May 2007.

-According to O’Neill, the task force will draw membership from key government departments including the departments of the Prime Minister, Justice, Police, Treasury, the Ombudsman Commission, Auditor General and the Public Prosecutor’s office.
+According to O’Neill, the task force will draw membership from key government departments, including the departments of the Prime Minister, Justice, Police, Treasury, the Ombudsman Commission, Auditor General and the Public Prosecutor’s office.
 The task force has been given a fund of PGK500,000 (US$146,500) for its formation.
 The NACSTF’s tasks will include: